 9 Tips for Choosing the Right Candidate

 You’ve scoured hundreds of resumes and pre-screened several candidates over the phone.
 Your in-person interviews are scheduled, and you’re confident that one of these candidates is the right fit for your team.
 Now it’s all about choosing the right candidate…

 Save yourself from the headache of making the wrong decision.
 Use these 9 tips to help you evaluate candidates during the interview process:

 1. Read Their Body Language

 Look for clues about the candidate in arm movements, gestures, handshakes, and eye contact.
-The candidate’s body language can give you insight into how they’re feeling, what kind of person they are, and how interested they are in your opportunity.
+The candidate’s body language can give insight into how they’re feeling, what kind of person they are, and how interested they are in your opportunity.

 2. Focus on Specific Experiences & Accomplishments

 As an interviewer, you can look for candidate answers that follow the S-T-A-R method (situation, target, action, result).
 It’s a great way to gather insights about past experiences and important accomplishments.